openstack/governance/goals/index.rst

 Team Acknowledgment of Goals
 ----------------------------

-Each PTL is responsible for updating the storyboard task used to track the goal progress for their project to set the status to "Progress" and to include planning artifact links before the first milestone deadline.
+Each PTL is responsible for updating the progress on their tracking item (etherpad, story, or blueprint).
+A status indicating progress is being made should include a link to a planning artifact (such as a spec).
 The planning artifact is likely to be a link to a spec or bug, and the completion artifact is likely to be a link to one or more committed patches.

 This step is also the indication that a project team is signing up as agreeing to the goal and committing to do the work to complete the